Building a Smart Office to Enable More Collaboration

 Like with any facility, our work is never done.
 It is crucial that we learn to embrace iteration as we're making changes and working on improving the environment based on feedback from employees that have moved into GHQ.

-We’re continuing to learn lessons in the process as we build out and remodel our facilities throughout the world.
-Evaluating the latest technology, trends in work styles and shifting needs is an ongoing practice that allows us to make the best decisions for our employees, partners and customers.
+We're continuing to learn lessons in the process as we build out and remodel our facilities throughout the world.
+Our process to Envision Digital Workspace enabled us to create a flexible physical workplace and seamless digital workspace.
+Workshops like these help evaluate the latest technology, trends in work styles, and shifting employee needs.
+Whether we're designing for WWT, our partners or our customers, evaluating digital workspace as an ongoing and strategic practice allows us to make the best decisions for our employees, and our customers.